soulwing/ssl-context-tools/README.md

 ```

 If the password for the private key differs from the one used to access the
-key store, you can specify it as the argument the `credential` builder method.
+key store, you can specify it as the argument to the `credential` builder method.